Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 MOVE THEM ON!

-As your kids get quicker or perfect their letter, number, or shape formation, you can upgrade or move on with more letters of the alphabet and more numbers.
+As your kids get quicker or perfect their letter, number, or shape formation, you can upgrade or move on to more letters of the alphabet and more numbers.

 THINGS TO WORK ON!